jiao2560/Milestone-1---The-World/README.md

 ---

+---

+## What the Example Run Demonstrates

-This example run demonstrates the following core functionality of the game:
+This example run demonstrates the following functionality as per the project requirements:

-1. **Game Initialization**:
+1. **Welcome Screen (Requirement 1)**:
-   - When the program is run, it displays a welcome screen with a message: "Welcome to Doctor Lucky's Mansion!
+   - Upon launching the game, a welcome screen is displayed with a message: "Welcome to Doctor Lucky's Mansion!
 The game was created by Leo."

-2. **Game Setup Options**:
+This is the initial graphical user interface that users see when starting the game.

+2. **Start Game and Upload World (Requirement 2)**:
-   - The user is presented with two buttons:
+   - The main menu provides two options:
-     - **Start Game**: Starts the game with the default `mansion.txt` file.
+     - **Start Game** uses the default `mansion.txt` file to generate the world.
-     - **Upload World**: Allows the user to upload a custom `.txt` file to create a personalized game world.
+     - **Upload World** allows users to upload a custom `.txt` file to create a personalized game world.
+This demonstrates the ability to handle both default and custom game worlds through file input.

-3. **Game Interface**:
+3. **Interactive Game Map (Requirement 3)**:
-   - Upon starting the game, the map of the mansion is displayed.
-Users can zoom in/out using the controls in the top right or scroll using the mouse wheel.
+   - After starting the game, players see a map of the mansion, displaying the positions of human players, Doctor Lucky, and computer players.
+Users can zoom in and out using interface controls or scroll using the mouse wheel.
+This fulfills the requirement for an interactive map of the game world.
-   - The map shows the positions of human players, Doctor Lucky, and computer players.

-4. **Look Around (L Key)**:
+4. **Look Around Feature (Requirement 4)**:
-   - Pressing the **L key** displays a window showing the neighboring rooms of the current player's location.
+   - Pressing the **L key** triggers the "Look Around" function, which opens a window showing the neighboring rooms of the current player's room.
+This allows players to explore the layout of the mansion.

-5. **Pick Up Weapons (P Key)**:
+5. **Pick Up Weapon Feature (Requirement 5)**:
-   - Pressing the **P key** opens a window that lists weapons available for pickup in the current room, or informs the player if there are no weapons in the room.
-When a weapon is picked up, it is recorded on the right side of the screen (e.g., "Picked up: 3 Crepe Pan").
+   - Pressing the **P key** displays a window listing available weapons in the current room.
+If there are no weapons, the message will indicate that.
+When a player picks up a weapon, the right screen updates with a message like "Picked up: 3 Crepe Pan," demonstrating the functionality for item collection.

-6. **Attack Doctor (A Key)**:
+6. **Attack Feature (Requirement 6)**:
-   - Pressing the **A key** triggers an attack on Doctor Lucky.
-If the player is not in the same room as Doctor Lucky, an error window pops up.
-Otherwise, the attack result is displayed on the screen.
+   - Pressing the **A key** allows the player to attack Doctor Lucky.
+If the player is in the same room as Doctor Lucky, the attack result is shown on the right screen.
+If the player is not in the same room, a message appears notifying the user that the attack cannot be made.

+--

 ---